adap/flower/doc/source/quickstart_pytorch.rst

         # Start client
         fl.client.start_client(args.server_address, client)

-With only 4 scripts you are ready to run your first federated mnist workload.
+With only 4 scripts you are ready to run your first federated MNIST workload.
 You just need to start the server:

 .. code-block:: shell

   $ bash ./run-server.sh

-and in a second terminal you need to start the client:
+and in a second terminal you need to start the clients:

 .. code-block:: shell